Joe Silins Tack House in Arizona. Made from pine and mesquite.

 Cordwood Shed Plans gives you the details on how to build a simple, inexpensive shed for your homestead.
 The Kinstone cordwood sauna ready for floor, stove and benches.Tuck pointing before covering the walls at the end of the day.
 Note the grade beam, antlers and flower in the center of the picture made with red cedar.
 Ted Amman likes to put colored bottles on the interior and exterior of the cordwood walls of his Maple Sugar Shack.
 He enjoys the double color they bring to the building.
 There are some very creative folks doing wonderful work out there.
 Here are a few cordwood outbuildings that are both functional and beautiful.Brian Bronaugh’s beautiful cordwood shed using the wabi-sabi approach (reveling in imperfections:0) Chicken coop with curious chicken courtesy of Tasha Hall

-These pictures are from the book Cordwood Shed Plans available at the Cordwood Online Bookstore at www.cordwoodconstruction.org These sheds with ladder pads for cordwood have 9 foot high walls for a larger garage door opening.
+Above and below are pictures of a 9-foot high cordwood shed with ingenious ladder pad for sheltering a tractor or large camper.
+This minimalistic style building is detailed in the book Cordwood Shed Plans.
+These sheds with ladder pads for cordwood have higher walls for a larger garage door opening.
 This is so larger equipment can be stored.

 The top picture is a garden shed we built for Treehaven Campus near Tomahawk, Wisconsin (using red pine infill).
 It holds tools and materials for the 6,000 sq. ft. organic garden on campus.
 The picture gives an excellent example of the post frame structure that becomes both foundation and framework (the posts are placed below the frost line).
 Below is the finished product.